goodudetheboy/ragebait-generator/README.md

 - Pexels might not have images for niche keywords
 - The system will throw an error; you can add a placeholder image fallback

-### "Invalid Grok Voice API response"
-- The Grok Voice API format in this project is based on documentation
-- If xAI's actual endpoint differs, you may need to adjust `lib/grok.ts`
+### "Failed to generate speech"
+- Check that your ELEVENLABS_API_KEY is valid
+- Verify you haven't exceeded your ElevenLabs monthly quota
+- Free tier: 10,000 characters/month

 ## License